LogikP/EPITECH_WorkShop_MicroService/README.md

 To launch your docker setup, type this command where the docker-compose.yml is:

   sudo docker-compose up --build

+check if your query hello world still works

 # Step 6 : API GateWay